alevine5/MADS-Capstone/data/README.md

 - Specialist surgical workforce per 100,000 people

 These statistics were chosen because they appear to be good proxies for trends in health infrastrucutre, rural access to sanitation, and basic economic indicators.
 The full list of statistics from the world bank is much broader, though, and we encourage any contributor to look at the original dataset.

+## historical_outbreaks.txt
+This is a text file containing the summary found in [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7120709/) of recorded zoonotic disease outbreaks through history.
+We took the summary and turned it into a dataframe containing the following columns:
+- Year of outbreak
+- Affected country ISO-3 code
+- Affected country name
+- Description of outbreak
+- Years since country's last outbreak
+- Source (sometimes who reported the outbreak, sometimes the country in which it started)

+The summary text is not consistent in its formatting and the types of information that each entry contains, but it tells a compelling story over time that we decided to visualize for our report.
+We employed a rigorous data cleaning process to create the dataframe that can by found in Historical_Data_Cleaning.ipynb